The Transition of Real-World Imagery To Synthetic Data

-Step One: OpenStreetMap Contributors Create Vector Images Using Satellite Data
+Step One: OpenStreetMap Contributors Create Vector Maps Using Satellite Data

 To get an understanding of the process involved in the transition from a 2D real-world satellite image into a synthetic scene, let’s take the example of a single satellite image of Beijing Capital International Airport (Figure 1 (a)).
 This image from Airbus is representative of the data that is available for the OSM community of contributors.
 During this process, where contributors using OSM convert real images into vector maps, each element of the airport is drawn and highlighted — the terminal, the runway, the taxiway, the apron, the gates, areas with vegetation, and so on.
 The result is a detailed representation of the original satellite image as a 2D vector map (featured in Figure 1 (b)).
 This data is already available globally, and constantly being updated.

-If an image of interest is not available in OSM, OneView (or practically anyone) can generate their own version of such a 2D vector map, and ingest it into the OneView pipeline.
+If a vector map in an area of interest is not available in OSM, OneView (or practically anyone) can generate their own version of such a 2D vector map, and ingest it into the OneView pipeline.

-Step Two: Using a 2D Vector Image to Create a 3D Environment
+Step Two: Using a 2D Vector Map to Create a 3D Environment

 To begin the process of transitioning this real-world representation into a synthetic image, OneView takes the output 2D vector, as shown in Figure 1 (b), and uses it as an input for its automated generation tool, to create a 3D environment, as shown in Figure 1 (c).

-This process involves inflating buildings, curving roads, pavements, setting ground and vegetation areas, etc. The key for a good simulated data is variation, and since the output 3D-generated airport is fully controllable — the structure of elements (width, height, shape) and appearance (brightness, textures, material properties) — the wanted variation is introduced already at the building of the 3D scene.
+This process involves inflating buildings, curving roads, pavements, setting ground and vegetation areas, etc. The key for good simulated data is variation, and since the output (the 3D-generated airport) is fully controllable — the structure of elements (width, height, shape) and appearance (brightness, textures, material properties) — the necessary variation is introduced during the building of the 3D scene.
 Actually almost all scene elements either contain a pool of variants in the form of different types of textures, materials or procedurally (automatically, using OneViews algorithm) change its appearance.
 Of-course, on top of the scene itself, the placement logic of objects and object-to-scene relationships are added to the 3D scene.
 This relationship enables the user at rendering time to get varied but also realistic images.